How to Increase Physician Adoption of Virtual Care

 The Clinical and Patient Benefits of Virtual Care

-Telehealth has slowly been taking the healthcare industry by storm as more states allow for reimbursement of telehealth services, but physicians, primary care providers, and specialties have been slow to adopt this new technology.
+Telehealth has taken the healthcare industry by storm as more states allow for reimbursement of telehealth services.
+However, physicians, primary care providers, and specialties have been slow to adopt this new technology.

-A recent survey of 624 primary care providers, physicians and specialists showed that just 14% had adopted telehealth services such as live video and audio as a way of communicating with patients, compared to 65% of U.S. hospitals.
+A recent survey of 624 primary care providers, physicians and specialists showed that a mere 14% adopted telehealth services such as live video and audio as a way of communicating with patients, compared to 65% of hospitals.
 Yet, most of the respondents agreed that adopting virtual care would be beneficial to their practice and their patients.
 As more care providers learn about the benefits of virtual care, we should see more practices shifting toward telehealth services.
-But change takes time as many of these care providers look for ways to make virtual care a fundamental part of their practice.
+But change takes time as many of these care providers seek ways to make virtual care a fundamental part of their practice.

 If you’re still on the fence when it comes to adopting virtual care, learn more about the benefits of this exciting new technology.